prasannasPitch/Projects_Self_Driving_Car/Localization_Particle_filter/README.md

 ![image](https://user-images.githubusercontent.com/37708330/52903657-f444c280-3220-11e9-812c-d40fd60c681a.png)

  <p align="justify">
- The main objective of a particle filter is to tracka  variable of interest as it evolves over time, typically with a non Gaussian and potentially multi-modal PDF.
-The basis of the method is to construct a sample-based representation fo fthe entire PDF.
-A series of actions are taken, each one modifying the state of the variable of interest accordifngn to some model.
-Moreover at certain times an observation arrives that constrains the state of the variable of interest at that time.
-Multiple copies (particles) of the variable of interest are used, each onen associated with a weight that signifies the quality of the specific particle.
+ The main objective of a particle filter is to track a variable of interest as it evolves over time, typically with a non-Gaussian and potentially multi-modal PDF (Probability Distribution Function).
+The basis of the method is to construct a sample-based representation of the entire PDF.
+A series of actions are taken, each one modifying the state of the variable of interest according to some model.
+Moreover, at certain times an observation arrives that constrains the state of the variable of interest at that time.
+Multiple copies (particles) of the variable of interest are used, each one associated with a weight that signifies the quality of the specific particle.
 An estimate of the variable of interest is obtained by the weighted sum of all the particles.
-The particel filter algorithm is recursive in nature and operates in two phases.
+The particle filter algorithm is recursive in nature and operates in two phases.
 1. Prediction 2.
 Update.
-After each action, each partilce is modfied according to the existing model (prediction stage), including the addition of random noise in order to simulate the effect of noise on the variable of interest.
-Then, each particles weight is re-evaluated based on the latest sensory informatioin available.
-At times the particles with samll weights are eliminated, a process called resampling.
+After each action, each particle is modified according to the existing model (prediction stage), including the addition of random noise in order to simulate the effect of noise on the variable of interest.
+Then, each particles weight is re-evaluated based on the latest sensory information available.
+At times the particles with small weights are eliminated, a process called resampling.
  </p>

 ## Pseudocode  Explanation<a name="psu"></a>